 |

 north to France.
 The final theatre was in 1939 in Madrid with the

-coup within the Republic defenders in the hope of better surrender
+staged a coup within the Republic defenders in the hope of better

-Civil War had done untold damage to the prosperity and structure
+hands.
+The Spanish Civil War had done untold damage to the their

-of Spain and had "sent brother to kill brother".
-It is
+prosperity and structure of Spain and had sent brother to kill

+|